pendyurinandrey/transformer-service/README.md

 * Russian letters are converted according to ICAO DOC 9303.
 * The endpoint response will contain the original string and the final transformed value.
 No intermediate values will be exposed.
 * The service will be wrapped in Docker.
 The Docker image will not be published to any public registry.
-* The solution will be published to a public GitHub repository.
-I’ll not disclose the task file or the name of the Incode company.
-* The solution will be licensed under GPLv3.